-Helping customers is an essential part of every business strategy right now, but did you know it’s also an essential part of your marketing strategy?
+Helping customers is an essential part of every business strategy, but did you know it’s also an essential part of your marketing strategy?

-In uncertain times, it's important for businesses like yours to always think about how you can deliver value to shoppers and customers.
+During the holiday season, it's important for businesses like yours to always think about how you can deliver value to shoppers and customers.
 After all, your customers are your company’s most precious asset.
-If a business doesnt treat its customers well, its reputation might spread, shrinking the customer base, making it harder to acquire new customers when things get back to normal.
+If a business doesn't treat its customers well, its reputation might spread, shrinking the customer base and making it harder to acquire new customers at the beginning of the year.

-Customer service is something every busienss has thought about before, yet it often gets pushed down the list when more important things are coming up, especially in times of crisis.
+Customer service is something every business has thought about before, yet, it often gets pushed down the list when more important things come up, especially during the busiest time of the year.

-What if we told you that your customer service strategy could be immensely valuable to your marketing department in difficult times?
+But what if we told you that your customer service strategy could be immensely valuable to your marketing department in Q4?

-In the current climate, the right customer service strategy will help your business keep customers happy, and will bring your customer service team more insights on what you could improve right now.
-This also allows your marketing team to use happy customers to amplify marketing efforts.
+At Christmas, the right customer service strategy will help your business keep customers happy, and bring your customer service team more insights on what works, and what you could improve in the new year.
+It's also an opportunity for your marketing team to leverage happy customers to amplify your company's marketing efforts.

-In this article, we’ll run you through different types of customer service, and how you can create useful, unique and relevant content for each of them in order to deliver seamless experiences, even in times of uncertainty.
+In this article, we’ll run you through different types of customer service, and how you can create useful, unique and relevant content for each of them in order to deliver seamless experiences this holiday season.

 Online customer services you can implement right now

 When your customer service team is repeatedly answering the same questions, it’s time to consider creating a Frequently Asked Questions (FAQ) section on your website.
 It’s a useful and easy way to add unique, relevant content and assist confused customers in the middle of their purchase journey.

 An FAQ page lets you address common pain points to reduce the number of calls or emails.
 We highly recommend organising your FAQ page by categories, to help customers find the answer to their question faster, and understand your product or service better.
 It’s also recommended to make your FAQ pages accessible from any of your channels, such as a website, blog, social accounts.
 This will save both you and your customers a lot of time.